New Vehicle Sales – June 2019

-A total of 936 new vehicles were sold in March, representing a 24.6% m/m increase from the 751 vehicles sold in February.
-It should be noted that March vehicle sales have a seasonal effect of being slightly higher due to it being the end of the tax year.
-Year-to-date, 2,365 vehicles have been sold of which 1,118 were passenger vehicles, 1,135 light commercial vehicles, and 112 medium and heavy commercial vehicles.
-This is a 20.8% decline in the total number of new vehicles sold during the first quarter of 2019 when compared to 2018.
-On a twelve month-cumulative basis, vehicle sales continue to wane with a total of 11,285 new vehicles sold as at March 2019, down 10.3% from the 12,577 sold over the comparable period a year ago, and the lowest since November 2010.
+A total of 977 new vehicles were sold in June, representing a 7.4% m/m decrease from the 1,055 vehicles sold in May.
+Year-to-date, 5,323 vehicles have been sold of which 2,472 were passenger vehicles, 2,534 were light commercial vehicles, and 317 were medium and heavy commercial vehicles.
+On a rolling 12-month basis a total of 11,412 new vehicles were sold as at June 2019, representing a contraction of 5.7% from the 12,100 sold over the comparable period a year ago.

-A total of 514 new commercial vehicles were sold in March, representing an increase of 29.5% m/m, but a contraction of 14.8% y/y.
-Of the 514 commercial vehicles sold in March, 483 were classified as light, 15 as medium and 16 as heavy.
-On an annual basis, light commercial sales fell by 12.8%, medium commercial sales grew by 7.1% while heavy and extra heavy sales have contracted by 54.3%.
-On a twelve-month cumulative basis, light commercial vehicle sales dropped 11.7% y/y, while medium commercial vehicle sales rose 13.1% y/y, and heavy commercial vehicle sales fell 6.3% y/y.
-This is the sixth consecutive month that medium commercial sales have showed growth on a twelve-month cumulative basis.
+A total of 599 new commercial vehicles were sold in June, representing a 10.3% m/m increase, but a 9.7% y/y contraction.
+Of the 599 commercial vehicles sold in June 519 were classified as light commercial vehicles, 31 as medium commercial vehicles and 49 as heavy or extra heavy commercial vehicles.
+On a twelve-month cumulative basis, light commercial vehicle sales dropped 10.5% y/y, while medium commercial vehicle sales rose 5.0% y/y, and heavy commercial vehicle sales rose by 25.4% y/y.
+While medium- and heavy commercial vehicles continue to record growth on a twelve-month cumulative basis, the light segment of the market continues to see lower volumes sold than in 2018.

 The Bottom Line